Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 - Florida Atlantic's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Florida Atlantic puts up more than 25.7 points, it is 2-0-1 against the spread and 3-0 overall.
+- When Florida Atlantic scores more than 25.7 points, it is 2-0-1 against the spread and 3-0 overall.

-- The Owls have turned the ball over 10 times this season, three more turnovers than the 49ers have forced (7).
+- The Owls have turned the ball over three more times (10 total) than the 49ers have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.